What is clinical governance?

 Therefore contemporary clinical governance expressly recognises that everyone is responsible for clinical governance - not least the practitioners who deliver care at the front line.
 Ultimately, this is where clinical governance starts and ends.

 Clinical governance is essentially about how we can deliver the best care we possibly can, and supports a fundamental commitment to high quality.
 It could therefore be more broadly referred to as ‘care governance’, to capture those sectors which may not necessarily deliver clinical care - such as aged care and disability.
-Care governance, like clinical governance, involves continually reflecting on how we can do things better, and ensuring we are well-placed to do so throughout all levels of an organisation.
+Care governance, or clinical governance - whichever way you refer to it - involves continually reflecting on how we can do things better, and ensuring we are well-placed to do so throughout all levels of an organisation.
+It is about taking measures to deliver optimal care holistically and fostering the requisite environment and culture to do so.
+Ultimately, care governance is about the patient (or consumer) experience at the interface of care.

-Understanding clinical governance will facilitate the embedding of a ‘mental framework’ on which practitioners can base their everyday practice - a framework against which to consider how we can ‘do better’ for our patients and consumers.
+Understanding what clinical governance is will facilitate the embedding of a ‘mental framework’ on which practitioners can base their everyday practice - a framework against which to consider how we can ‘do better’ for our patients and consumers.
 This mental framework reminds us of what we must consider when delivering care.

 For example, the concept of person-centred care, which is central to the National Model Clinical Governance Framework, focuses our minds (and practice) on the people for whom we provide care - rejecting long antiquated and paternalistic beliefs that ‘doctor knows best’ - instead, promoting the ethical pillar of autonomy and the right to self-determination.
 The National Model Clinical Governance Framework reminds each and every one of us that we should be working as a team, and in partnership with patients and consumers to achieve the outcomes they desire - by understanding what quality means for them, while at the same time managing their expectations.